beeware/toga/docs/reference/api/widgets/canvas.rst

     with canvas.context.Stroke(20, 20, color="orange") as stroke:
         stroke.line_to(160, 20)

-Any argument provided to a primitive drawing objects or context object becomes a property of that object.
-Those properties can be modified after creation; primitive drawing operations can also be added or removed from the contexts where they have been created using the ``list`` operations ``append``, ``insert`` and ``remove``.
+Any argument provided to a drawing operation or context object becomes a property of that object.
+Those properties can be modified after creation, after which you should invoke :any:`Canvas.redraw` to request a redraw of the canvas.

+Drawing operations can also be added to or removed from a context using the ``list`` operations ``append``, ``insert``,  ``remove`` and ``clear``.
+In this case, :any:`Canvas.redraw` will be called automatically.

 For example, if you were drawing a bar chart where the height of the bars changed over time, you don't need to completely reset the canvas and redraw all the objects; you can use the same objects, only modifying the height of existing bars, or adding and removing bars as required.
-After making changes to the properties of a drawing object, you can invoke :meth:`~toga.Canvas.redraw()` to request a redraw of the canvas.
-A redraw will be automatically invoked when the canvas resizes.

 In this example, we create 2 filled drawing objects, then manipulate those objects, requesting a redraw after each set of changes.